-The Oracle of Delphi was the most revered prophetic institution of the ancient Greek world, a place where mortals believed they could hear the voice of the god Apollo himself.
+The Oracle of Delphi was the most revered prophetic institution of the ancient Greek world, a place where mortals believed they heard the voice of the god Apollo himself.
 Set high on the slopes of Mount Parnassus, the sanctuary drew kings, generals, city-states and ordinary pilgrims who travelled great distances to put their questions to the priestess called the Pythia.
 Her ambiguous, riddling answers shaped wars, colonies and constitutions across the Greek world for centuries, and the site was honoured as the very centre of the earth.
 Its ruins remain among the most atmospheric in all of Greece, and understanding the oracle transforms any visit to the archaeological site, which you can explore on a guided tour with My Greece Tours.
+Plan the whole trip with Greece Tours.

 This guide explains who the Pythia was, how consultations worked, and why Delphi held such power over the Greek mind.
 For itineraries, opening details and booking help, see our Delphi travel guide.
 The sections below cover why Delphi was called the navel of the world, who the Pythia was and how she prophesied, how a consultation actually unfolded, the famous predictions that changed history, and how travellers experience the Temple of Apollo on the ground today.